 - A key member event, the Federation’s Congress of the Humanities and Social Sciences is the convergence of over 70 scholarly associations and up to 10,000 academics, researchers, and policy-makers.
 Here, once a year, they share findings, refine ideas, and build partnerships that will help shape the Canada of tomorrow.

 - The Federation’s Big Thinking lectures, held several times a year virtually, at Congress, as well as in podcast format, showcase top HSS research and scholarly work on topics of interest to Canada’s policy and research communities and the public.

 - The Federation hosts Member Forums twice a year with all member associations.
 The Forum is a place for members to hear updates about the Federation and Congress, and to share best practices, network, and address emerging issues together.

 - Members have access to a Member Directory in the Member Portal.
 The directory includes member organizations' contact information, social media links, journal information and more.

 - The Federation promotes member research interests and concerns to the federal government, policy makers, and the media.
-We do this by participating in pre-Federal Budget submissions, government policy consultations, and producing first-rate commentaries for online and print publications across Canada.
+We do this through the Policy Development Framework, which seeks contributions to our pre-Federal Budget submissions, government policy consultations, and other advocacy initiatives led year-round.